-Fire Chief Al Yancey has over 33 years of experience in the fire service.
-He also serves as a Director with the Illinois Fire Chiefs Association, assigned to volunteer and combination department representation, is a Director with the Volunteer and Combination Officers Section of the International Association of Fire Chiefs, serves as president of the Mutual Aid Division 15 (Grundy County and southwestern Will County), and member of the Western Will County Communications Center (WESCOM) chief operating board.
-Chief Yancey is also involved and participates in the mutual aid incident support/command team.
+Fire Chief Al Yancey has over 34 years of experience in the fire service.
+Chief Yancey served on the Board of Directors of the Illinois Fire Chiefs Association (IFCA) from 2017 - 2022, serving as the volunteer and combination department representative to the board.
+Previous to serving on the IFCA Board, Chief Yancey served twelve years as the Chairman of the Illinois Volunteer and Combination Officer Committee of the IFCA.
+Chief Yancey currently serves on the Board of Directors for the for the Volunteer and Combination officer Section of the International Association of Fire Chiefs, serves as president of the Mutual Aid Division 15 (Grundy County and southwestern Will County), and member of the Western Will County Communications Center (WESCOM) chief operating board.
+Chief Yancey is also involved in the mutual aid incident support/command team for the region.

 Deputy Chief Sprague has over 36 years of service to the fire district.
 DC Sprague is involved with specialized teams within MABAS Division 15, providing team co-leadership for water rescue, participating in the mutual aid incident support/command team, and coordination of regional hostile environment rescue task force deployment.
-DC Sprague is also closely involved in educating firefighters, police officer and tow truck operators on traffic incident management around Illinois.
+DC Sprague is also closely involved in educating firefighters, police officer and tow truck operators across the United States in traffic incident management.